Charles Crump (footballer): Early life and education

 Crump was born in Kingsland, Herefordshire, the eighth child and sixth son of Thomas Crump, butcher, and Elizabeth Crump (née Morris).
 In 1853 Crump moved to Shrewsbury, Shropshire, where he became a butcher's errand boy for older brother James Crump.

 Personal life

 Crump married Anne Howard on 31 October 1867 and they had a son Charles Crump (born 1869).
 Anne died in 1871.
 Charles remarried to Clara Anne Gittoes on 19 October 1876 and they had five children, Francis Joseph Crump (born 1877), Clara Ann Crump (born 1878), Gertrude Alice Crump (born 1879), Jennie (Jane) Louise Crump (born 1881), and Edwin Samuel Crump (born 1882), a prominent civil engineer specialising in hydraulics.

 Like many early footballers, Crump was a deeply committed Christian.
-He served as Superintendent of the Darlington Street Wesleyan Sunday School for 40 years where his second wife and children served as teachers.
+He served as Superintendent of the Darlington Street Wesleyan Sunday School in Wolverhampton for 40 years where his second wife and children served as teachers.
 Crump supported the Royal Wolverhampton Orphanage and Wolverhampton Charity Association.